1paulchung/BEP_CAV/README.md

 # BEP_CAV

 This repo is for my research project.
 I am creating a real-time bird's-eye plot of rosbags from vehicle testing.
 Rosbags include sensor data and sensor fusion results.
 Another research team collects the rosbags from real-world tests (i.e. Vehicle travels 25 m/s 10 m behind a car going 25 m/s).
 I parse /synchronized_data, which includes four radars (front, right, left , rear) and one camera, from the rosbags then visualize the data in real time.
-However, parsing /synchronized_data proves uneffecive because there is a lot of "garbage" data that results in scattered and repeated data as shown in the GIF below.
+However, parsing /synchronized_data proves uneffecive because there is a lot of "garbage" data that results in scattered and repeated data.
+Each detection is displayed every 100 ms and is composed of two parts- a circle and a line.
+A single circle represents the x-position and y-position and the line represents the x-velocity and y-velocity.

 ![Hnet-image (1)](https://user-images.githubusercontent.com/72935428/120573567-a42ea180-c3d2-11eb-82e5-77386dc8d25e.gif)